enear/keepachangelog-maven-plugin/README.md

  * Only GitHub and BitBucket are supported.
  * The Changelog syntax is not checked.
 Could be fixed by parsing the Markdown and checking if it corresponds to a Changelog.
- * Every reference link is deleted even if it's not referencing a version.
-   Could be fixed by checking if the reference is a known version.